vcfvct/aws-exam/azure.md

 ## Monitoring
 * `Azure Service Health` notifies you about Azure service incidents and planned maintenance so you can take action to mitigate downtime.
 Configure customizable cloud alerts and use your personalized dashboard to analyze health issues, monitor the impact to your cloud resources, get guidance and support, and share details and updates.
 * `Azure Monitor` -> CloudWatch: Collect, analyze, and act on telemetry data from your Azure and on-premises environments.
 Azure Monitor helps you maximize performance and availability of your applications and proactively identify problems in seconds.
+  * Availability test: After you've deployed your web app or website, you can set up recurring tests to monitor availability and responsiveness.
+Application Insights sends web requests to your application at regular intervals from points around the world.
+It can alert you if your application isn't responding or responds too slowly.
+  * *Application Map* helps you spot performance bottlenecks or failure hotspots across all components of your distributed application.
+Each node on the map represents an application component or its dependencies; and has health KPI and alerts status.
+* [KQL, Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/).
+A Kusto query is a read-only request to process data and return results.
 * `Azure Advisor` provides you with a consistent, consolidated view of recommendations for all your Azure resources.
 It integrates with Azure Security Center to bring you *security* recommendations.
 It helps you optimize and reduce your overall Azure spend/cost by identifying idle and underutilized resources.

 ## Security